Alexzihaohu/2021s1final/ccc.md

 - Job scheduling/resource brokering: Fastest, most secure/reliable, cheapest
 - Virtual organisation support: Security, Public Key Infrastructures

+#### Grid cluster cloud computing

+- Grid Computing [1]
+  - focus on organizational collaboration, coordination, activity and technologies to doing it
+- Cluster Computing [1]
+  - multiple servers rach-mounted which are accessible and you can run jobs across the cluster
+- Cloud Computing [1]
+  - is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources(networks, servers, storage, applications, services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.

 ## Week 3 parallelization

 ### Compute Scaling